 If all results have the same level of performance, then the most recent result is selected for performance calculation.
+EOC retesters are counted as passers based on the passing standard in place when they were first eligible to take any EOC assessment.

-The following charts provide examples of how the accountability subset is applied to EOC retesters for the 2024 accountability year.
+The following charts provide examples of how the accountability subset is applied to EOC retesters for the 2026 accountability year.